Rick Simpson Oil: What it is, How it’s Made, Uses & Benefits

 Simpson’s invention of RSO emerged out of his own health struggles and frustrations with traditional Western medicine.
 Following a workplace accident in 1997, Rick Simpson suffered from exposure to toxic chemicals and several traumatic injuries.
 These left him suffering from dizzy spells, tinnitus, and a number of other lasting side effects that his doctors were unable to cure.
 In fact, according to Rick Simpson, these treatments would often make his symptoms even worse.

-Despite local prohibitions on cannabis use, Simpson began experimenting with use of medical marijuana.
+Despite local prohibitions on cannabis use, Simpson began experimenting with the use of medical marijuana.
 To his pleasant surprise, he found that careful use reduced or eliminated many of his lasting symptoms.

 But the invention of RSO oil, Simpson’s claim to fame, came only after a cancer diagnosis.
 Simpson was diagnosed with basal cell carcinoma in 2003.
 Inspired by studies that suggested that THC and other cannabis compounds could help kill cancer cells, Simpson developed a concentrated cannabis oil, later known as RSO, that he applied to the site of his tumors.
 According to the story, the RSO oil worked better than expected, and Simpson’s tumors shrunk significantly in a matter of days.
 With repeated use, the tumors eventually disappeared entirely.